Today I’d like to share a visual summary of the book Essentialism by Greg McKeown.

 Don’t dwell on something that happened in the past or stress about something that might happen in the future, but give quality attention to the present, and choose to act on the thing that is most important right now.

-To warp things ups, McKeown looks at what it means to actually BE an essentialist, because essentialism isn’t something that you do, it’s something that you are.
+To wrap things ups, McKeown looks at what it means to actually BE an essentialist, because essentialism isn’t something that you do, it’s something that you are.

 He encourages us to move the essentialist part to the core, to live from a sense of essentialism and push the non-essentialist to the exterior, making that a smaller and smaller part of who you are.

-One of the tools that I use to help me decide what is essential and then execute well on the things that I’ve chosen to say yes to is visual note-taking, the process of giving ideas a visual form with diagrams and small scenes.
-That tool helps me to wrap my head around whatever it is I’m working on, to get the most out of the mental effort that I’m putting into my work.
+As you’ve seen here, one of the tools that I use to help me decide what is essential and then execute well on the things that I’ve chosen to say yes to is visual note-taking, which involves creating diagrams and small sketches to help you wrap your head around whatever’s in front of you.

-If you would like to develop that skill to help make your yes’s a little bit more impactful, then check out our library of online courses.
+If you would like to develop that skill yourself and make your yeses a little bit more impactful, then check out the resources inside of Verbal to Visual.